Want to find out who the best ethical banks are in the UK in 2023, for current accounts, ISAs, mortgages, and credit

 Again, like the challenger banks, these app-based credit card companies do not currently make large corporate loans or investments.
 They, therefore, do not directly fund industries like the fossil fuel industry.
 However, it is important to bear in mind that they may do so in the future.

 Jaja credit cards make credit simple.
-Their app and online-only banking system is designed to give credit card customers easier access, more control, and greater flexibility.
+Its app and online-only banking system are designed to give credit card customers easier access, more control, and greater flexibility.

-In order to treat customers fairly and to be a responsible lender, instead of focusing on 0% balance transfer offers, they’ve invested more in their customer experience, product and services.
-They’ve also focused on the ability to help people better manage their payments and spending.
+In order to treat customers fairly and to be a responsible lender, instead of focusing on 0% balance transfer offers, Jaja has invested more in its customer experience, products and services.
+It has also focused on the ability to help people better manage their payments and spending.

 Tymit is a new concept in credit cards.
-When you purchase something on your Tymit card, you pay back the balance in fixed installments meaning you don’t get stuck in a minimum payment rut that takes years to clear.
+When you purchase something on your Tymit card, you pay back the balance in fixed instalments.
+This means you don’t get stuck in a minimum payment rut that takes years to clear.

 At the point of purchase of an item, you select a repayment plan that is affordable to you.
 You can repay over 3 months, in three fixed monthly installments at 0% APR.
-Alternatively, if you need longer to pay, you can spread the cost with fixed installments over 6, 12, or 24 months.
+Alternatively, if you need longer to pay, you can spread the cost with fixed instalments over 6, 12, or 24 months.
 A transparent cost for each option is shown upfront.
 And by paying a fixed fee to borrow money, you don’t pay interest on your interest.

 As your pension will most likely be in the hands of your workplace, you may have little control over who your pension is invested with, and what it is invested in.
 If this is the case, then encouraging your workplace to divest to a more ethical pension scheme is your best way forward.
 The Make My Money Matter is a good starting point to find out more.